 Dental Implant Procedure

 Dental implant surgery is performed in the office in a surgical suite that is specifically prepared for implant procedures.
 The type of anesthesia that is used depends on the complexity of the planned procedure and the anticipated length of time to complete the procedure.

 Treatment with dental implants involves several steps.
 First, an incision is made in the gums and the jawbone is gently exposed.
 A site is prepared in a specific location with specially designed instruments.
 The implant is then placed into the prepared site and the gums are sutured closed.
 Most patients are able to resume normal activity and are able to return to work or school the following day.

 The implants are then allowed to heal for two to six months.
 After healing is complete the top of the implant is exposed so that a post can be attached to the implant.
 After two additional weeks of healing the patient is referred back to the restoring dentist for fabrication and placement of the final dental restoration.

 Patient Reviews: Dental Implants

 This reviews section is in progress.
-Please visit the Patient Review form to leave a review about your Dental Implant experience with Ballard Oral & Maxillofacial Surgery.
-Call our office if you would like more information: Seattle Office Phone Number 206-783-9672.
+Please visit the Patient Review form to leave a review about your Dental Implant experience with Ballard Oral Surgery.
+Call our office if you would like more information: Ballard Oral Surgery Phone Number 206-783-9672.